 We have two working wood-firing kilns at “Keramion”.

-A small, box-shaped kiln with a capacity of 250 liters and a larger, open, circular updraft kiln with a perforated intermediate floor and a capacity of one cubic meter.
+A modern, box-shaped kiln with a capacity of 2000 liters and an open, circular updraft kiln with a perforated intermediate floor and a capacity of one cubic meter.
 This is the type of kiln mainly used throughout Crete, from antiquity to the present day.

 The firing process takes 12 hours, starting early in the morning and ending at sunset when the temperature in the kiln reaches 1000°C.